Two-Way Conversation

 Family communication skills improve dramatically when parents focus on the teenage years as a time for compassionate communication rather than one-way instruction.
 Teens always notice whether their thoughts and feelings matter to the adults in their lives.
 Young people in this developmental stage need to know their perspectives are valued, even when parents disagree with their choices or decisions.

-Active listening means more than just staying quiet while your teen talks.
-It means reflecting back what you hear so they know you understand: “It sounds like you're really frustrated about fairness” instead of jumping straight to “Don't be dramatic.”
+Reflective listening takes active listening one step further.
+It’s not only staying quiet while your teen talks.
+When you reflect back what you hear, both you and your child can be grounded in the same understanding.
+“It sounds like you’re really frustrated about fairness” instead of jumping straight to “Don’t be dramatic.”
 It means asking clarifying questions that show genuine curiosity: “Help me understand what happened” rather than interrogating with “Why would you do that?”
 And it means validating what they are experiencing.
 “That makes sense.”
 Or, “I can see how you might feel that way…”

-When you practice active listening and feeling validation, even difficult conversations about grades, friends, or future plans become opportunities for deeper connection rather than battles to be won.
-The goal isn't to eliminate disagreement, but to create family relationships where honest conversation feels safe and productive for everyone involved.
+When you use reflective listening to understand your child’s point of view, even difficult conversations about grades, friends, or future plans become opportunities for deeper connection rather than battles to be won.
+The goal isn’t to eliminate disagreement, but to create family relationships where honest conversation feels safe and productive for everyone involved.

 Moving from Power Struggles to Partnership